OPC Contributions Program 2015-2016

 - Provincial/Territorial Support: Where appropriate, an indication of the degree of provincial and territorial support for the project.

-- Acknowledgement of OPC Funding: An indication of how the symposium organizers will acknowledge the financial support (and where relevant, other contributions) of the Office of the Privacy Commissioner of Canada to the project.
+- Acknowledgement of OPC Funding: An indication of how the organizers of the privacy knowledge translation initiatives will acknowledge the financial support (and where relevant, other contributions) of the Office of the Privacy Commissioner of Canada to the project.

 Applicants are required to answer the questions in the Application form regarding the Conflict of Interest Act, the Values and Ethics Code for the Public Service, and the Lobbying Act.

-Applicants may seek other sources of funding for their proposed symposium.
+Applicants may seek other sources of funding for their proposed privacy knowledge translation initiatives.
 Potential recipients are required to disclose all sources of funding when applying for funding from the OPC.
-This includes financial assistance (grants, contributions, etc.) from all levels of government, anticipated or received, that is related to the subject matter of the proposed symposium.
-This should also include applications for financial assistance which are pending.In the event that total government assistance (including provincial and municipal assistance) received for the symposium exceeds the total cost of the event, the recipient will repay the Crown on a pro-rated basis (based on the OPC's share of total government assistance received).
+This includes financial assistance (grants, contributions, etc.) from all levels of government, anticipated or received, that is related to the subject matter of the proposed privacy knowledge translation initiatives.
+This should also include applications for financial assistance that are pending.In the event that total government assistance (including provincial and municipal assistance) received for the privacy knowledge translation initiatives exceeds the total cost of the initiative, the recipient will repay the Crown on a pro-rated basis (based on the OPC's share of total government assistance received).

 Each request for financial support will be reviewed to determine the quality, relevance and timeliness, feasibility and expected outcomes/benefits of the proposed symposium.
-Applicant organizations and applications for funding will be reviewed in accordance with the general Program objectives as well as the specific eligibility criteria as outlined above and described below.
+Applicant organizations and applications for funding will be reviewed in accordance with Contributions Program objectives, as well as the specific eligibility criteria as outlined in this guide.

 In assessing proposals, the OPC may, where appropriate, consult with other federal departments, provincial and territorial governments and other privacy commissioners or ombudsmen.
 The OPC may also involve independent, external reviewers from academic or other not-for-profit sectors.